MedPT: A Massive Medical Question Answering Dataset for Brazilian-Portuguese Speakers: MedPT

 \section{MedPT}

 This section details the multi-stage process applied in the development of MedPT dataset, designed to transform raw, user-generated content into a robust language resource.
 We first describe the data acquisition from an authentic patient-doctor interaction platform, followed by our extensive data cleaning and curation pipeline, which includes both general preprocessing and nuanced, column-specific refinements.
-We then detail an LLM-driven annotation step, where we employed a large language model to classify each query and extract a new, structured feature to enhance the dataset’s utility.
-Finally, to ensure fair comparison and compatibility with modern models, the entire corpus was processed using the sub-word tokenizer employed by state-of-the-art LLMs \cite{achiam2023gpt}.
+We then detail an LLM-driven annotation step, where we employed a large language model to classify each user query and identify its question type (e.g., treatment, diagnosis). to enhance the dataset’s utility.
+Finally, to ensure a fair comparison and compatibility with modern models, all metrics were extracted using the sub-word tokenizer adopted by state-of-the-art LLMs \cite{achiam2023gpt}.